Quality Assessment of DIBR-synthesized views: An Overview: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Dr. Suiyi Ling and Dr. Yu Zhou for sharing their code.
 We would also like to thank Prof. Patrick Le Callet and Dr. Lucas Krasula for their kind advices on the experiment.
+This work was supported in part by the NSFC Project under Grants 61771321 and 61872429, in part by the Guangdong Key Research Platform of Universities under Grants 2018WCXTD015, in part by the Natural Science Foundation of Guangdong Province, China, under Grants 2020A1515010959, and in part by the Interdisciplinary Innovation Team of Shenzhen University.